 The Department of Energy estimates that by 2030, LEDs will account for 75% of all lighting sales, and that switching entirely to LEDs over the next two decades could save the U.S. $250 million in energy costs while reducing energy consumption for lights by 50%.

 Want to be part of the solution?
 Buy a light bulb!
-Follow this link to find a current list of Longmont retailers that offer discounts on ENERGY STAR-rated LEDs.
+Find a retailer/service provider on the Efficiency Works' website.
 The specific discounts vary from store to store and are offered in partnership with Efficiency Works, our program to help homes and businesses save energy and money.

 StreetlightsWe also believe in using LEDs ourselves.
 This summer, the Boulder County Youth Corps helped us replace all the bulbs all the bulbs in Longmont’s 9,823 pedestal light with LED luminaires.
 These are the lampposts seen in many Longmont residential neighborhoods, between six-and-a-half and seven feet high.